When do you need a multi-machine system?

 If you do not need a preview monitor per renderer, or you use a KVM system, it’s not necessary to assign any monitors.
 You only need the final output on the SDI port:

-In the Device Mapper we can set up the two SDI inputs as usual:
+In the Device Mapper we can set up the SDI inputs as usual:

-The simplest way to use the multi-machine system is to keep the project folders on a single machine.
+In order to get the multi-machine system work properly you have to ensure that all machines works from the very same shared project folders.
+You have to place the projects on a single machine of your choice.
 It can be the controlling machine itself, or a dedicated server machine.
-We can share the folder containing the projects and set it as the Project Root both on the controlling machine and the renderer machines.
-We can either use a network drive or a direct network path.
+Then you have to share the folder containing the projects and set it as the Project Root both on the controlling machine and the renderer machines.
+You can either use a network drive or a direct network path.

-In this example the projects are located on the controller machine in the shared folder Projects:
+In this example the projects are located on the controller machine in the shared folder named Projects:

 Then click Save.
 The setup window closes and the Renderer is ready to be started by the Launcher.